Glossary TermApril 20, 2024

 Mistake 2: Moving Stop Losses Away

-Mistake 3: Ignoring Liquidation Price
+Mistake 3: Ignoring the Liquidation Price

-Wrong: Opening trade without knowing liquidation price
+Wrong: Opening a trade without knowing the liquidation price

 Mistake 4: Trading During Major Events